sebaxj/pi-musical-keyboard/README.md

 ## Project title

 ## Team members
+Sebastian Xavier James - Isma Lemhadri

 ## Project description
+We aim to make a musical piano keyboard, where we could play the 12 keys of one octave on specific keys of the keyboard.

 ## Member contribution
 A short description of the work performed by each member of the team.